Baldur's Gate II: Shadows of Amn: Critical reviews

 The game's graphics were well received.
-GamePro praised them, saying, "the backdrops are stunning and the spell effects are impressive".
+GamePro praised them, saying that "the backdrops are stunning and the spell effects are impressive".
 IGN echoed this statement, calling the difference between Baldur's Gate and Shadows of Amn "like looking at a still oil painting, and then turning to see the scene in living motion on a big screen TV".
 Eurogamer, too, commended the artwork.
 GameSpot thought both the pre-rendered backgrounds and the animations for characters and monsters were well done.
 FiringSquad said the game's artwork surpassed that of Planescape: Torment, and called the background artwork "fantastic".
 The voice acting of Baldur's Gate II was also praised by FiringSquad, who said that "characters sound alive and vivacious (or depressed, crazy—whatever suits them)" and that the quality of the voices drew the player more deeply into the game.
 IGN called the voice acting "outstanding" and said the variety of personalities would cause players to become "attached" to the characters, only noting with disapproval the dearth of new voices for the player's protagonist.
-Reviewers generally found the game's music to be well-done; though RPGamer felt it was "inoffensive but unimpressive".
+Reviewers generally found the game's music to be well-done, but RPGamer felt it was "inoffensive but unimpressive".

 Gameplanet criticized the game's poor support for online multiplayer, saying it was "unstable and quite frustrating".
 FiringSquad felt that the lack of communication between players in combat during online games was problematic, but that local area network play would be more satisfying.
 PC Zone said that multiplayer was as unimpressive as it had been in the first game of the series and that the game needed multiplayer maps.
 IGN, however, felt that multiplayer play was solidly implemented and fun.
 Pathfinding was sometimes criticized.
 Criticism was also directed at bugs in the game, such as frequent crashes when trying to access certain locations.
 According to GameSpy, Baldur's Gate II is "not 100% stable".
 GameSpot noted that the game's loading times were somewhat long and that the game crashed on occasion, but said that these problems are not significant.
 IGN, though noting that the game slowed down during combat when a lot of animations were happening simultaneously because of spells or "dazzling backgrounds", said that there were almost no other technical problems.
 GameSpot also felt that the small number of character portraits to choose from was a disappointment and was displeased that the game reused special effects, audio, and graphics from the first game.

-David Simkins reviewed the PC version of the game for Next Generation, rating it five stars out of five, and stated that "make no mistake – Baldur's Gate II raises the bar for PC RPGs, elevating the genre to a new level".